NSF-IUSE/mango/docs/project-decription/index.md

 3. Work in the team environment;

-4. Practice presentation and communication skills requested by software engineering.
+4. Practice presentation and communication skills by software engineering.

 ## **Team Setup:**